Noelle had a less-than-ideal dating life in high school and is here to share advice.

 So, I am here to tell you that life goes on after high school, and it's going to be a heck of a lot better experience (less confusing and more serious).
 However, your high school years and first relationships are definitely an important part of your life.

 Take this guide as a reference or an idea book.
 It's certainly not 100% true, nor does it cover everything, but it's advice I would give myself back in high school or my younger sibling if I had one.

 Crushes, Friendzones, and How to Ask Someone Out

 How do I know if he/she likes me?

-Yes, it is scary, but usually if you pay attention enough to the situation you'll be able to tell generally if they like you.
+Yes, it is scary, but usually, if you pay attention enough to the situation, you'll be able to tell generally if they like you.
 It just might not be the right time for them to want to date you.
 And yes, I have been rejected.
 More than once.
-Each time it does hurt, but I was happy afterwards knowing how they felt about me and if I had a chance.
+Each time it does hurt, but I was happy afterward knowing how they felt about me and if I had a chance.

 There are a lot of creative ways you can ask someone out, but as a general rule, it's definitely best to do it when just the two of you are alone.
 I've had someone pass me a note in class before.
 It was an okay way to get the job done.
 It actually made it easier because I was so shy so all I had to do was meet up with him after class and say yes.

 The actual asking doesn't have to be fancy.
-Usually you can start off telling them that you really like them and would like to get to know them better.
+Usually, you can start off by telling them that you really like them and would like to get to know them better.
 Maybe ask them out to a movie or straight out ask them to be your girlfriend/boyfriend.
-If you keep things casual it's easier to brush off (if you do get rejected), but don't be too casual.
+If you keep things casual, it's easier to brush off (if you do get rejected), but don't be too casual.
 Say what you mean.